One writer mused on how the foam churning at the river’s edge resembled a “film of mashed potatoes.”

 “The writing marathon is a writing activity where we write about what surrounds us,” said Lisa Weiss, a classroom teacher, reading specialist and, most recently, a literacy coach with the Oshkosh Area School District who helps lead the FVWP.

-Hosted within the University of Wisconsin Oshkosh’s College of Education and Human Services, the FVWP 2011 Summer Institute ran through July 8.
-The project, which launched in 1986, is affiliated with the National Writing Project, whose chapters have often featured writing marathons as part of workshops.
+Hosted within the University of Wisconsin Oshkosh’s College of Education and Human Services, the Fox Valley Writing Project was launched in 1986.
+It is affiliated with the National Writing Project, whose chapters have often featured writing marathons as part of workshops.

 Downtown Oshkosh proved fertile ground for this summer’s FVWP writing marathon.

 “People find places to write, observe the area, write, and move to another location to repeat the process,” Weiss said.
 “Besides providing another practice in writing, the marathon also focuses the group as individual writers; writers pay attention to things that slip by ordinary people, and the writing marathon puts our writers in a position to take in their surroundings, notice what might otherwise go unnoticed, and write about them.”